Skip to content

 The GC573 is the go-to PCIe card for 4K-output console streaming.
 Slots into any spare x4 PCIe lane, captures 4K 60 HDR, passes through 4K 60 HDR or 1080p 240 for high-refresh PC gameplay.
 RECentral 4 software is fine; OBS works natively.

 The honest catch: no 4K 120Hz passthrough.
-If you have a PS5 or Series X and a 120Hz 4K monitor, this card forces you to drop console output to 4K 60.
-The newer GC553G2 (below) fixes that.
+If you have a PS5 or Series X and a 120Hz 4K monitor, this card caps the passthrough path at 4K 60.
+The newer external GC553G2 and internal GC575 address that higher-bandwidth use case.

 Best PCIe